ondat/documentation/docs/operations/tap.md

     ...
     ```

-    > 💡As demonstrated in the output above, notice how the primary volume and
+    > 💡As demonstrated in the output above, note how the primary volume and
     > each replica volume are deployed on different nodes belonging to
     > different failure domains.